 Disaster Loans in Response to Coronavirus, Small Business Administration

 The U.S. Small Business Administration is offering designated states and territories low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).
-Note that eligible businesses include small agricultural cooperatives and producer cooperatives, but not agricultural enterprises.
 Economic Injury Disaster Loans offer up to $2 million in assistance.
 These loans may be used to pay fixed debts, payroll, accounts payable, and other bills.
 The interest rate is 3.75% for small businesses and 2.75% for nonprofits.
-A list of areas eligible for these disaster loans is available online.

 Farmer Emergency Fund, NOFA Vermont